mkdocstrings/mkdocstrings/docs/usage/handlers.md

 The legacy handler will continue to "work" for many releases, as long as the new handler does not cover all previous use-cases.

-### Migrate to the experimental Python handler
+### Migrate to the new Python handler

-To use the new, experimental Python handler, you can depend on `mkdocstrings-python` directly, or specify the `python` extra when depending on *mkdocstrings*:
+To use the new Python handler, you can depend on `mkdocstrings-python` directly, or specify the `python` extra when depending on *mkdocstrings*: